 If such a contact comes from a too-long phone number, you can safely assume it’s a scam.

 Another common scam is the one pretending to be a bank or lender.
 They claim that you owe them money.

 These scams are the most likely to come from weird numbers, and they are almost always robot callers.

 The entire plan is to throw the scam at enough phone numbers until someone eventually bites.

 What Can You Do About Those Calls?
+(3 Steps)